 3. Apply the principles of psychological assessment

-4. Understand the extent to which individual differences in putative enduring characteristics and dispositions are related to human behaviour, cognition, emotion and motivation
+4. Understand the extent to which individual differences are related to human behaviour, cognition, emotion and motivation

 6. Recognise the content of different kinds of ability and personality tests and to be familiar with the practical and ethical considerations associated with psychological testing